WebAssembly/component-model/design/mvp/CanonicalABI.md

   else:
     return 0
 ```
+The order of tests here indicates that, if some progress was made and then the
+stream was closed, only the progress is reported and the `CLOSED` status is
+left to be discovered next time.

-Note that `error-context`s are only possible on the *readable* end of a stream
+As asserted here, `error-context`s are only possible on the *readable* end of a
-or future (since, as defined below, only the *writable* end can close the
+stream or future (since, as defined below, only the *writable* end can close
-stream with an `error-context`).
-Thus, `error-context`s only flow in the same
+the stream with an `error-context`).
+Thus, `error-context`s only flow in the
-direction as values, as an optional last value of the stream or future.
+same direction as values, as an optional last value of the stream or future.

 ### 🔀 `canon {stream,future}.cancel-{read,write}`